intelagense/rwxrob/quotes/README.md

 # Great Quotes

+>  FaaS is CGI for a new generation :-P  @imattman

 > Using such services it the modern Faustian Bargain @imattman

 > I don't want to do malicious things.
 I just want to *be able* to do